vinsonzheng499/ray-tracer/README.md

 This passes sancheck

 ## Partial Credit for Milestone 1
 Our refractions, in particular handling translucent/transparent objects using kt^d, especially for scenes like sphere_refract3 and sphere_refract4 don't seem to be getting the inside refractive rays or some other issue.
 This is also apparent in cyl_box_transp_shadow.
+TIR was also not implemented in time for milestone 1.
 Edit: This refraction issue has been fixed.
+TIR has also been implemented.

 ## Extra Credit
 We added 7 custom scenes for this milestone, which are all in the created-scenes folder.